dfoverdx/PokeStreamer-Tools-Docs/docs/setup.md

 Tutorial Videos
 ---------------

-For those who prefer the dulcet tone of Failstream's voice to the monotonic inner voice you use when reading stuffy documentation, might I suggest the [Tutorial Videos](/setup/tutorials.htm)?
+For those who prefer the dulcet tones of Failstream's voice to the monotonic inner voice you use when reading stuffy documentation, might I suggest the [Tutorial Videos](/setup/tutorials/)?

 Installation
 ------------